British Columbia Highway 91: Recent improvements

 In early 2009, another interchange was agreed upon to be added to Highway 91 just south of the 'S' curve in Richmond, connecting Nelson Road to the highway.
 The interchange was opened on August 22, 2011.

 On January 19, 2017, announcement was made that a new seventh travel lane will be added on Alex Fraser Bridge by slightly narrowing the existing lanes and removing the shoulders.
-A counterflow system with movable barrier was added to help ease traffic during morning and afternoon rush hours.
+A counterflow system with a movable barrier was added to help ease traffic during morning and afternoon rush hours.
 The new seventh lane opened to traffic on September 14, 2019, with the moveable reversible zipper in operation on December 16, 2019.
 As a result of narrower travel lanes, the maximum speed limit over the bridge was lowered from 90 km/h to 70 km/h.